-Last year, three clients called me after leaving the ER because they thought they were having a heart attack.
+I have lost count of how many clients have called me after leaving the ER.
+They went because they thought they were having a heart attack.

-It was SO CLEAR to me that this was inevitable, that I did a TEDx talk titled Sustaining Personal Energy to Fuel Professional Success.
-I am not sure they ever watched it.
+It was SO CLEAR to me this was inevitable that I did a TEDx talk titled Sustaining Personal Energy to Fuel Professional Success in 2015.
+I’m not sure they ever watched it.

 In my TEDx talk, I shared my moment of almost stroking out in my boss’s doorway on Christmas Eve from the stress of a tight deadline combined with technology failure.

 What I didn’t include was the fact that three different doctors had told me I needed to quit that job as soon as possible or I might die.
 My blood pressure was consistently spiking to dangerous levels, and I generally have low blood pressure.

 In fact, at a recent doctor’s visit, the nurse commented on my great blood pressure reading.
 I said it’s been fine since I quit my job.

 Together, we can evolve the way we work so that it works for everyone.

 Eli Rosenberg, “A record 4.4 million Americans quit their jobs in September as labor market tumult continued,” The Washington Post, November 12, 2021, https://www.washingtonpost.com/business/2021/11/12/job-quit-september-openings/.